rfgsantos/heart-rate-playlist/README.md

 ![Database sketch](/misc/relational_database_16MAY.png "Database sketch")

+## Server
+# TODO

 ## Android Client
 This project will require a means to communicate with the device that will provide the heart rate device through BLE (Bluetooth Low Energy).
 The way to do this is with a smartphone, we chose an Android device.

 The basic diagram showing how each component will communicate is shown below.

 ![Android Diagram](/misc/AndroidDiagram.png "Android Diagram")

+For communicating with the server I will the Retrofit because it is very easy to implement and has a lot of features that I find useful.

+## Reaction classification
+# TODO

 ## Dependencies
-For this project I decided to use Virtual Environments because it is good practice.
+For this project I used Python 3.6 and decided to use Virtual Environments because it is good practice.

 ```
 pip install virtualenv